The Rt. Honourable, Prime Minister, Dr. Timothy Harris

 My hard work paid off and I started Yale Medical School in 1998.
 Of about 5,000 applicants, Yale only accepted 125 students.
 These students were the cream of the crop-highly accomplished and intelligent.
 The curriculum was rigorous.
 The Latin nomenclature for body parts and diseases was overwhelming, but my professors were incredible, especially my anatomy professor, Dr. Stewart who was always patient and attentive.
 Despite the arduousness of medical education and the long hours involved, I remained confident that I would succeed.

 The next two years of medical school we were taught in the hospital, in various disciplines such as cardiology, general surgery and internal medicine etc. That is when I was drawn to neurosurgery.
 Although there was a lot of material to assimilate, it’s a hands-on specialty, that allows quick interventions to help patients and save lives.
 Truth be told, few doctors understand the problems of the nervous system very well, and I wanted that specialized knowledge.
+There are doctors such as brian hoeflinger who have made a page filled with neurosurgical procedures that can be used to help patients understand their surgery better.
+This is important as it can make this easier for those who want to learn and know more about what they will be going through.

-After graduating medical school, the next big challenge of my career involved the seven-year-long neurosurgery residency.
+After graduating from medical school, the next big challenge of my career involved the seven-year-long neurosurgery residency.
 During the first 2 years of residency, I routinely worked in excess of 120 hours per week, and most of the times, I felt like a zombie.
 My job was to manage neurological problems with help in the day time, but alone in the hospital at night.
 They threw me into an ocean of chaos, and my choice was to sink or swim.
 I had to take care of adults and children with brain tumors, seizures, strokes, birth defects and infections, and still attend to patients in the emergency room.
 Initially, I was confused and it felt like the world was spinning out of control.
 I could not keep up.
 Despite being tired, sleepy and hungry, I needed to read more and learn more, fast.
 After all, people’s lives were at stake!
 And to make bad matters worse, Yale had recently fired a neurosurgery resident for underperformance and incompetence.
 I truly feared for my career.
 But, I persevered.

 By my third year of residency I became more confident, and my responsibilities grew.
 I also gained more technical skills in the operating room.